Azure/bicep-lz-vending/main.bicep.parameters.md

 virtualNetworkVwanPropagatedLabels | No       | An array of virtual hub route table labels to propagate routes to.
 If left blank/empty the default label will be propagated to only.  - Type: `[]` Array - Default value: `[]` *(empty array)* roleAssignmentEnabled | No       | Whether to create role assignments or not.
 If true, supply the array of role assignment objects in the parameter called `roleAssignments`.  - Type: Boolean roleAssignments | No       | Supply an array of objects containing the details of the role assignments to create.
 Each object must contain the following `keys`: - `principalId` = The Object ID of the User, Group, SPN, Managed Identity to assign the RBAC role too. - `definition` = The Name of built-In RBAC Roles or a Resource ID of a Built-in or custom RBAC Role Definition. - `relativeScope` = 2 options can be provided for input value:     1. `''` *(empty string)* = Make RBAC Role Assignment to Subscription scope     2. `'/resourceGroups/<RESOURCE GROUP NAME>'` = Make RBAC Role Assignment to specified Resource Group  > See below [example in parameter file](#parameter-file) of various combinations  - Type: `[]` Array - Default value: `[]` *(empty array)* disableTelemetry | No       | Disable telemetry collection by this module.
-For more information on the telemtery collected by this module, that is controlled by this parameter, see this page in the wiki: [Telemetry Tracking Using Customer Usage Attribution (PID)](https://github.com/Azure/bicep-lz-vending/wiki/Telemetry)
+For more information on the telemetry collected by this module, that is controlled by this parameter, see this page in the wiki: [Telemetry Tracking Using Customer Usage Attribution (PID)](https://github.com/Azure/bicep-lz-vending/wiki/Telemetry)

 ### subscriptionAliasEnabled